gcurteanu/EPOSmachinekit/README.md

 The Maxon positioning controller used has a very big buffer for set-points (can hold hundreds of moves based on experience so far), bt having a PDO exchange cycle longer than the setpoint generating frequency can lead to problems.
 In the current setup, the functional testing shows absolutely no issue, G0 moves for an A axis show a ferror of about 0.2-0.3 degrees maximum using PPM (velocity in MK 540, accel 300 for a motor geared down 2:1 witch a 10k PPR encoder)

+### VPM - Velocity Profile Mode
+to come...

+### HMM - Homing Mode
+to come...
+Not very sure this is required for the scope proposed, since LinuxCNC/Machinekit can't do external homing to my knowledge (might be wrong on this)

+### Direct positioning mode (Maxon specific?)
+The Maxon EPOS supports a direct positioning mode, in which the internal profile generator is bypassed, and position data is fed directly to the positioning PID controller.
+This has some advantages (less PDOs since no more handshake is required as for PPM).
+However, not terribly standard it appears.
+But extremely easy to implement (just ensure the mode is correct and then just send the PDOs on each update call.
+BTW, the CanFestival code WILL check to ensure data changed before sending a PDO.
+If nothing changed, no PDO is sent.
+Simple to use.)

+This however requires pretty good latency, since data is fed directly into a very low latency PID.
+Since the docs state Maxon has a 1kHz positioning loop, it can be assumed a data update of around 1kHZ would work fine.

+### Direct velocity mode (Maxon specific?)
+Same as above, relies on external profile generation

-# Driver behind the project:
+## Driver behind the project:

 Mill with a servo-driven A axis (home-built) that should be used as a positioning axis and also as a rotary machining spindle (lathe).
-The mode should be changed on the fly.
-A axis also has a pneumatic/hydraulic brake and sensors for confirming locking/unlocking in positioning mode, and those will be controlled using the GPIO from the Maxon drive further reducing the wiring requirements.
+The mode should be changeable on the fly between positioning and turning.
+The axis also has a pneumatic/hydraulic brake and sensors for confirming locking/unlocking in positioning mode, and those will be controlled using the GPIO from the Maxon drive further reducing the wiring requirements.

-One additional project was decoding the 1Mbps serial stream from the Panasonic servo used, containing the Hall commutation data (motor generates RS422 A/B/I encoder + RS422 serial encoded Hall).
-Decoding done via FPGA, and will also integrate a brake safety interlock to prevent applying the brake when motor is turning at speed, and do so at a hardware level, not software (the ammount of energy stored in a servo going at 1000+rpm is high enough to cook a servo drive if stopped instantly)
+One additional project was decoding the 1Mbps serial stream from the Panasonic servo used, containing the needed Hall commutation data (motor generates RS422 A/B/I encoder + RS422 serial encoded Hall).
+Decoding done via FPGA, and will also integrate a brake safety interlock to prevent applying the brake when motor is turning at speed, and do so at a hardware level, not software (the ammount of energy stored in a servo going at 1000+rpm is high enough to cook a servo drive if brake is applied when running)

 Rest of the mill using closed-loop steppers using micron resolution glass scales on X/Y/Z, all driven/controller from a Mesa 5i20.
 Initial plan of using an analog servo amp (AMC) for driving the A axis scrapped due to brake being applied while motor at speed and drive blowing out as a result.
-Maxon 300583 is a very good positioning controller, and has plenty of I/O options useful for various purposes.
+Maxon 300583 looks to be a very good positioning controller, and has plenty of I/O options useful for various purposes.
+Software for configuring / playing with the hardware is free, and documentation of the drive is VERY good and detailed / complete.
+Newer versions (EPOS2/EPOS3) look to be the same.

 A possible extension of the code will be into CiA 401 due to several Wago PLCs and SMC valve controllers using CANopen.
+Also maybe CiA 406 (encoders) would be a worthwile effort given the drive control usage of the code.

-# Credits:
+## Credits:

-- The CanFestival team for creating it, it's really hard to get into it but once you 'get' how it works, it's really easy to use successfully.
+- The CanFestival team for creating it, it's really hard to get into and has a ton of traps spread around, but once you 'get' how it works, it's really easy to use successfully (code is very basic).
+Maybe a more up-to-date version would be a good idea.
-- Fernando Medero because his code showed it's possible to integrate CanFestival with LinuxCNC
+- Fernando Medero because his code showed it's possible to integrate CanFestival with LinuxCNC.
+Otherwise wouldn't have attempted it.
 - The Machinekit team for enabling the use of Xenomai (The previous attempt to make RTAI behave with CanFestival and socket CAN was an absolute failure, leading to the move to Machinekit/Xenomai)